What Is AAC? A Parent-Friendly Introduction

 A smiling adult supports a young boy using a tablet-based AAC device in a cosy living room.
 The text reads “What Is AAC?
 A Parent-Friendly Introduction – AAC and Me”.

 AAC stands for Augmentative and Alternative Communication.
 That might sound like a mouthful, but at its heart, AAC is simply any way of communicating that doesn’t involve speech.
-It could be gestures, pictures, symbols, or high-tech devices with voice output.
-For some, it’s a short-term support.
-For others, it’s a lifelong communication system.

 So, What Counts as AAC?